-We identified four Phase III multicenter, RCTs of esketamine.50-54 Three of them were similarly designed trials, two of which were conducted in patients 18 to 64 years of age (TRANSFORM-1 & - 2),^{50,51} while the third was conducted in patients aged 65years and older (TRANSFORM-3).52 TRANSFORM-1 & -2 had similar inclusion criteria: patients with Diagnostic and Statistical Manual of Mental Disorders (DSM-5) diagnostic criteria for single-episode or recurrent MDD, without psychotic features, with a depression severity of 28 or more on MADRS scale, and non-response to one to five antidepressants in the current episode were eligible.^{50,51} TRANSFORM-3 included patients with similar DSM-5 criteria, with a depression severity of 24 or more on MADRS scale, and non-response to one to eight antidepressants in the current episode.52 Patients with psychotic symptoms or suicidal ideation with intent to act in the previous six months, or those that have had nonresponse to ECT or ketamine in the current episode were excluded from the trials.50-52 Key trial characteristics is shown in Table 3.1.
+We identified four Phase III multicenter, RCTs of esketamine.16-20 Three of them were similarly designed trials, two of which were conducted in patients 18 to 64 years of age (TRANSFORM-1 & - 2), while the third was conducted in patients aged 65years and older (TRANSFORM-3).
+TRANSFORM-1 & -2 had similar inclusion criteria: patients with Diagnostic and Statistical Manual of Mental Disorders (DSM-5) diagnostic criteria for single-episode or recurrent MDD, without psychotic features, with a depression severity of 28 or more on MADRS scale, and non-response to one to five antidepressants in the current episode were eligible.
+TRANSFORM-3 included patients with similar DSM-5 criteria, with a depression severity of 24 or more on MADRS scale, and non-response to one to eight antidepressants in the current episode.
+Patients with psychotic symptoms or suicidal ideation with intent to act in the previous six months, or those that have had nonresponse to ECT or ketamine in the current episode were excluded from the trials.16-18 Key trial characteristics is shown in Table 3.1.

-All three trials included a four-week prospective screening and observational phase, in which patients continued the same oral antidepressants they were on in order to establish an additional failure, followed by a four-week randomized, placebo-controlled phase in which patients and investigators were blinded to treatment assignments (double-blind).50-52 Patients who entered the double-blind phase must have had non-response (defined as $\leq 25\%$ improvement) to at least two different antidepressant agents prescribed in adequate dosages for an adequate duration, with non-response to one antidepressant demonstrated in the prospective observational phase.50-52 Patients were randomized to receive either esketamine or placebo nasal spray twice weekly, each combined with one of four choices of newly initiated open-label antidepressant (duloxetine, escitalopram, sertraline, or venlafaxine).
-Patients in the esketamine arm of TRANSFORM-1 received fixed doses of 56 mg or 84 mg,50 while a flexible dosing schedule was used in TRANSFORM-2 & -3.^{51,52} All three trials assessed the change from baseline in MADRS total score at week four as their primary efficacy outcome.
-Secondary outcomes included response rate (at least 50% improvement on MADRS score), clinical remission rate (MADRS≤12), early onset of sustained clinical response (≥50% reduction in MADRS on day 2 maintained through day 29), Clinical Global Impression-severity (CGI-S), and patient reported outcomes (Patient Health Questionnaire-9 [PHQ-9], Sheehan Disability Scale [SDS]).
+All three trials included a four-week prospective screening and observational phase, in which patients continued the same oral antidepressants they were on in order to establish an additional failure, followed by a four-week randomized, placebo-controlled phase in which patients and investigators were blinded to treatment assignments.16-18 Patients who entered the randomized phase must have had non-response (defined as $\leq 25\%$ improvement) to at least two different antidepressant agents prescribed in adequate dosages for an adequate duration, with non-response to one antidepressant demonstrated in the prospective observational phase.16-18 Patients were randomized to receive either esketamine or placebo nasal spray twice weekly, each combined with one of four choices of newly initiated open-label antidepressant (duloxetine, escitalopram, sertraline, or venlafaxine extended release [XR]).
+Throughout this report, when describing clinical trials, comparators, and the economic analysis, we will refer to this open-label oral antidepressant as "background antidepressant" both as shorthand for this choice and to reflect that although in the trials of esketamine this involved a switch to a new agent not currently being administered, many patients with TRD will have already been treated with medications from the same class or even the same medication during prior episodes of MDD.

+Patients in the esketamine arm of TRANSFORM-1 received fixed doses of 56 mg or 84 mg, while a flexible dosing schedule was used in TRANSFORM-2 & -3.
+All three trials assessed the change from baseline in MADRS total score at week four as their primary efficacy outcome.
+Secondary outcomes included response rate (at least 50% improvement on MADRS score), clinical remission rate (MADRS≤12), early onset of sustained clinical response (≥50% reduction in MADRS on day 2 maintained through day 28), Clinical Global Impression-severity (CGI-S), and patient reported outcomes (Patient Health Questionnaire-9 [PHQ-9], Sheehan Disability Scale [SDS]).
 The primary endpoint, assessment of MADRS, was conducted by remote, independent raters at 24 hours after the first dose, and weekly thereafter.